 5 Ridiculously Easy & Healthy Make-Ahead Breakfasts for Teachers

-This week, March 5-9, is National School Breakfast Week.
 As teachers, we often tell our students that breakfast is, of course, the most important meal of the day.
 But… raise your hand if you sometimes skip it yourself.
-We wake up super early, gather our things, and head to school for long days of teaching—it’s really easy in all that hustle to forget about our own nutrition needs, and instead nosh on an unhealthy, sugar-laded cereal bar in lieu of something homemade.
+We wake up super early, gather our things, and head to school for long days of teaching — it’s really easy in all that hustle to forget about our own nutrition needs, and instead nosh on an unhealthy, sugar-laden cereal bar in lieu of something homemade.

 1) Oatmeal Bowls